 Buses are inexpensive but also crowded during peak hours and because of heavy traffic, rarely if ever, arrive on time.

-For those whose offices and homes are close to subway stations, it's a quick, comfortable and affordable way to get to work.
+For those whose offices and homes are close to stations, it's a quick, comfortable and affordable way to get to work.
 Multiple new subway lines will soon open creating, at long last, a network covering most of the city.